oracle/python-oracledb/doc/src/api_manual/connection.rst

 .. attribute:: Connection.client_identifier

-    This write-only attribute sets the client_identifier column in the v$session table.
+    This write-only attribute sets the CLIENT_IDENTIFIER column in the V$SESSION view.

     .. note::